Brian the Bachelor: Production

-When this episode was being produced, The Bachelorette was a bigger and more prolific program than when this episode was originally broadcast.
+When this episode was being produced, The Bachelorette was a bigger and more prolific program than when the episode was originally broadcast.
 In addition, ABC was not doing very well at the time of this episode's production.
 The production staff encountered some trouble when deciding what Peter would be doing in the lobby with Cleveland during his Bachelorette audition; although the series could never come up with ideas they deemed to be suitable, they intended for Peter to put his buttocks in an aquarium tank in order to embarrass Cleveland and make him want to leave.
 This scene was not used, and the production staff used a scene of Peter putting his naked buttocks on Cleveland's naked buttocks; they also shortened this more detailed version and used the less-detailed current version.

 During Cleveland's audition for The Bachelorette, an unused scene was created that showed both Peter and Cleveland naked, with Peter sitting on top of Cleveland and bouncing up and down, as if he and Cleveland were engaging in anal sex, but broadcasting standards prohibited the scene.
 Family Guy creator Seth MacFarlane comments in the DVD commentary that Walter Murphy, who composes much of the music for Family Guy, goes back and forth from standard Family Guy music to Bachelorette-style music during the episode.
 During the sequence where Brian and Brooke are talking in the barn, originally, the two horses in the background were intended to begin mating, but the sketch was never used.
-Nancy Cartwright, voice actor of Bart Simpson on The Simpsons, and Michael Bell, voice actor of Chaz Finster on Rugrats, provided their voices for the Snorks reference.
+Voice actors Nancy Cartwright and Michael Bell reprise their roles as Allstar Seaworthy and Daffney Gillfin for the Snorks cutaway.
 The name of Quagmire's cat was originally "Pussy", but broadcasting standards objected.
 The episode was originally to feature a sequence showing Chris breaking entry into Goldman's Pharmacy in order to destroy the acne medication wearing a Balaclava, but the scene was never shown.
 The promo features Quagmire in a limo finding the girl of his dreams, but the scene was also cut.

+This is John Erwin's final acting credit before his retirement in 2010 and passing on December 20, 2024.